-If you want a peaceful, healthy home and children who are optimistic and hopeful about the future, choose activities that promote those values.
+If you want a peaceful, healthy home and children who are optimistic about the future, choose activities that promote those values.
 Hold yourself accountable to the values you support and want your kids to promote.

 The Value Of Positive Emotions

 The more you engage your children during moments of positive emotion, the more you’ll enhance and expand these moments of happiness and joy.
-You can actually build psychological resiliency and trigger an upward spiral toward improved emotional well-being.
+You can build psychological resiliency and trigger an upward spiral toward improved emotional well-being.
 When we promote moments of joy and laughter for our children and use our attention to help expand these moments, we’re creating optimism and happiness in their lives.